Theoretical and experimental studies on intermetal communication in dinuclear complexes of ruthenium with conjugated bridging ligands

 A theoretical study was also undertaken on simplified but similar molecules in neutral, cationic and dicationic states.
 The DFT calculated vibrational frequencies showed good agreement with the experimental ones and the calculated electronic spectra showed reasonable correlation with experimental spectra.
 DFT computations were also consistent with strongly delocalized structures.

 Synthesis of a jumper cable molecule was attempted.
 The bridging ligand, a tetra substituted benzdiimidazole molecule, was synthesized.
 This molecule was synthesized from relatively inexpensive starting materials in six steps and in two steps from a known compound.
 The intermediate products were easy to isolate and required minimal or no purification.
 The introduction of substituents was done only in the second to last step, making the synthesis a general one.
 The attachment of the bridging ligand to the ruthenium metal was unsuccessful so far.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Seetharaman, Sripriya K., "Theoretical and experimental studies on intermetal communication in dinuclear complexes of ruthenium with conjugated bridging ligands" (2006).
 Chemistry - Dissertations.
-Paper 56.
+56.